Staggered time discretization in finitely-strained heterogeneous visco-elastodynamics with damage or diffusion in the Eulerian frame: The staggered time discretization

 For a given $(\varrho_{\tau}^{k-1},\pp_{\tau}^{k-1},\Fekk,\bm\xi_{\tau}^{k-1})\in W^{1,r}(\varOmega;\R\times\R^3\times\R^{3\times3}\times\R^3)$ with $\varrho_{\tau}^{k-1}>0$ a.e., we seek a solution $(\varrho_{\EPS\DELTA\tau}^k,\vv_{\EPS\DELTA\tau}^k)$ and thus also $\pp_{\EPS\DELTA\tau}^k$ of the regularized quasilinear elliptic system

-considered with $r>3$; for the $\DELTA$-terms in the case $r=2$ (not used here) we refer to \cite{Zato12ASCN}.
-Like \eq{Euler-large-basic-engr-balance-disc}, we obtain the inequality
+considered with $r>3$ and with the additional boundary condition $\nn\Cdot\nabla\varrho_{\EPS\DELTA\tau}^k=0$; for the $\DELTA$-terms in the case $r=2$ (not used here) we refer to \cite{Zato12ASCN}.
+Like \eq{EUL-L-basic-engr-balance-disc}, we obtain the inequality

 here we used cancellation of the two $\DELTA$-regularizing terms as in \cite{Roub25TDVE,Zato12ASCN}.
-Moreover, testing \eq{Euler-large-0disc-heter} by $\varrho_{\EPS\DELTA\tau}^k$, we obtain
+Moreover, testing \eq{EUL-L-0disc-heter} by $\varrho_{\EPS\DELTA\tau}^k$, we obtain

 where we used the calculus \eq{transport-rho} for $s=2$.
-Applying the Young inequality to \eq{Euler-large-basic-engr-balance-disc+} and \eq{Euler-large-test-contiunity-reg} shows a-priori estimates for $(\varrho_{\EPS\DELTA\tau}^k,\vv_{\EPS\DELTA\tau}^k)$ in $W^{1,r}(\varOmega)\times W^{2,p}(\varOmega;\R^3)$, which yields existence of this solution by standard methods for quasilinear elliptic systems.
+Applying the Young inequality to \eq{EUL-L-basic-engr-balance-disc+} and \eq{EUL-L-test-contiunity-reg} shows a-priori estimates for $(\varrho_{\EPS\DELTA\tau}^k,\vv_{\EPS\DELTA\tau}^k)$ in $W^{1,r}(\varOmega)\times W^{2,p}(\varOmega;\R^3)$, which yields existence of this solution by standard methods for quasilinear elliptic systems.
 In particular, we have also the estimate